Bindow Jibrilla

-Mohammed Umaru Jibrilla (born 16 June 1963), also known as Bindow Jibrilla is a Nigerian businessman who became the candidate of the People's Democratic Party in the 9 April 2011 Senatorial election for the Adamawa North district, and went on to be elected to the Nigerian Senate.
+Mohammed Umaru Jibrilla (born 15 April 1965), known as Bindow Jibrilla is a Nigerian businessman and politician who served as governor of Adamawa State from 2015 to 2019.
+He previously served as the senator representing Adamawa North senatorial district from 2011 to 2015.

-His candidature was unsuccessfully disputed by the incumbent Senator Mohammed Mana.
 Bindow was elected governor of Adamawa State after defeating Nuhu Ribadu and Markus Gundiri in the April 2015 Adamawa State gubernatorial election.
 In 2019, he sought re-election for a second term in office but was defeated by opposition People's Democratic Party's candidate, Ahmadu Umaru Fintiri.

 PDP primary

 Bindo Umaru Jibrilla is described as a business tycoon, new to politics.

 He is an industrialist who has established three companies in Mubi, employing about four hundred people, and is a vibrant speaker.

 He was reportedly called upon by several youth organisations to challenge Mana, who was said to have neglected his senate district.

 He is known for his philanthropy and for creating jobs, and as the youngest contender would have an advantage with the youth vote.

 In the January 2011 PDP primaries for the Adamawa North Senatorial race, Jibrilla Bindo got 626 votes, Mohammed Mana was second with 474 votes, Zira Maigadi secured 162 votes, while Terry Vahyla got 21.
 Another incumbent Senator, Grace Bent of Adamawa South, was also defeated.

 On 7 February 2011, well after the deadline for the parties to change their candidate lists had passed, the Independent National Electoral Commission (INEC) published a list showing Jibrilla as PDP candidate for Adamawa not North.